oneoffcoder/books/sphinx/scratch/source/control.rst

 .. figure:: _static/images/control/05-wait-until.png

-    This code block forces your program to wait until a ``termination`` condition is satisified.
+    This code block forces your program to wait until a ``termination`` condition is satisfied.

 .. raw:: html